Last Updated: September 02, 2021

 Nursing

-An associate degree in the subject will take a duration of 2 years to complete and is the shortest way to becoming a registered nurse.
-Candidates will be able to take a bachelor’s degree in the subject instead of an associate degree which will take a duration of 4 years to complete.
-Irrespective of the course taken, they will have to write the NCLEX examination.
+An associate degree in the subject takes two years to complete and is the shortest way to becoming a registered nurse.
+Candidates can also take a bachelor’s degree in the subject instead of an associate degree, which takes four years to complete.
+Regardless of the course taken, they will have to write the NCLEX examination.

 Optometry

-To be an optometrist, candidates will have to complete their undergraduate studies in the sciences and then study in an optometric school just as they would study in an MD program.
-Some universities will require candidates to do an additional year of training/residency.
-After this, they will be able to write the national board examinations required to get the license to practice which will vary from state to state.
+To be an optometrist, candidates must complete their undergraduate studies in the sciences and then study in an optometric school, just as they would study in an MD program.
+Some universities require candidates to do an additional year of training/residency.
+After this, they will be able to write the national board examinations required to get the license to practice, which will vary from state to state.

 Public Health